Magnesium Characteristics, Properties, and Applications

-Magnesium's characteristics are similar to its sister metal, aluminum.
-It not only has the lowest density of all the metal elements, making it the lightest, but it is also very strong, highly resistant to corrosion and easily machinable.
+Magnesium's characteristics are similar to its sister metal aluminum.
+It not only has the lowest density of all metal elements, making it the lightest, but it is also very strong, highly resistant to corrosion and easily machinable.

 World magnesium production dropped off between the wars, although German production continued in support of Nazi military expansion.
 Germany's production increased to 20,000 tons by 1938, accounting for 60% of global production.

-In order to catch-up, the US supported 15 new magnesium production facilities, and by 1943, had a capacity of over 265,000 tons of magnesium.
+In order to catch up, the US supported 15 new magnesium production facilities, and by 1943, boasted a production capacity of over 265,000 tons of magnesium.